Xeway/ERC/README.md

 Note that this standard does not define functionality for option seller to "re-up" the collateral in case the option contract allows under-collateralization.
 The contract needs to then adjust its API and implementation accordingly.

+MUST revert if `exerciseWindowStart` is less than the current time.

 *Returns an id value that refers to the created option issuance in option contract if option issuance was successful.*
 *Emits `Created` event if option issuance was successful.*

 #### `buy`